MultiCD - Combine several CDs into one.

 Copy or symlink some of the supported boot images to files in that folder.

-- Only distros supported by this script will work, unless you use the "generic" plugin (see below.)
+- In general, only distros supported by this script will work.
+However, you can also try using the "generic" plugin (see below.)

 - For some distribuitons, you can use the original file name of the ISO, and MultiCD will create a symlink automatically.
 For others, you will have to rename the ISO to the name listed below.